 - Spend time with family or good friends regularly.

-- Get at least seven to eight hours of sleep every night.
+- Get at least 7 to 8 hours of sleep every night.

 You can also make lifestyle changes to reduce your exposure to eczema triggers: